compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-01.md

 | git merge  | merge a branch into the current branch|
 | git remote    | connect the local repo to the remote server|

-* git add - git commit - git push
+* git add - git commit - git pull - git push
 * git checkout / git merge

 > Lets commit some stuff